-In 2011 my wife and I set out on a journey to build a unique house in the Bay Area California when we found out the steel from the San Francisco Oakland Bay Bridge was being dismantled and the steel was being sold off to China for recycling.
-We stared a website and project called “Bay Bridge House” and made an effort to save less then 1% of the steel for a house and self sustainable building project.
-BBH was very well accepted worldwide by the Architecture community and the story of the project can be found in the posts here.
-This positive response led us to the idea of the Eco Industrial.House.
-Our goal is to build a house utilizing only locally sourced industrial recyclables and construction demolition waste built with commercial building techniques.
+In 2013, my wife and I set out on a journey to build a unique house in California’s beautiful Bay Area.
+We have since relocated to Seattle WA area to build our dream home.
+While in the Bay Area, we discovered the steel from the San Francisco Oakland Bay Bridge was being dismantled, and the steel was being sold off to China.
+Passionate about this important piece of history, we started a website and project called “Bay Bridge House.”
+It became our mission to make a conscious effort to save up to 1% of the steel for a self-sustainable housing building project.
+BBH was internationally accepted by the architecture community and the story of the project can be found here.
+This positive response led us to the idea of the Eco Industrial.
+Our goal is to build a house utilizing only locally-sourced industrial recyclables, and construction demolition waste, built with commercial building techniques.

 This is the house that started our quest to build a home constructed with recycled industrial parts.
-It’s built from 600,000 lbs of road parts and steel form the Big Dig in Boston.
-The designer was given a lot of the material from the project that was left in a field.
-The shell was constructed in only a few weekends.
+It’s built from 600,000 lbs of road parts and steel from the “Big Dig” in Boston.
+The designer was given quite a bit of the material from the project that was left in a nearby field.
+The shell was constructed in just a few weekends.